List of birds of Corsica: Stone-curlews

-The thick-knees are a group of largely tropical waders in the family Burhinidae.
-They are found worldwide within the tropical zone, with some species also breeding in temperate Europe and Australia.
-They are medium to large waders with strong black or yellow-black bills, large yellow eyes and cryptic plumage.
+The stone-curlews, also called thick-knees, are a group of waders found worldwide within the tropical zone, with some species also breeding in temperate Europe and Australia.
+They are medium to large waders with strong black or yellow-black bills, large yellow eyes, and cryptic plumage.
 Despite being classed as waders, most species have a preference for arid or semi-arid habitats.